 Part A of the Hum Bio Honors Application is the "Intention to Undertake Honors," due the first Friday of February.
 The declaration of intention includes the names and contact information of two thesis readers and an abstract of the proposed project.
 One of the thesis readers (but not necessarily the primary reader) must be affiliated with Human Biology.
 Hum Bio faculty are listed in the Stanford Bulletin.

 Part A of the application is now closed

 Part B of the Hum Bio Honors Application is the "Application to Undertake Honors Research," due March 1st.
 At the heart of the Application (Part B) lies the research description, which should include the elements listed below.
 If the student is also applying for a Major Grant, a second copy of the Hum Bio proposal should be submitted separately to the VPUE by their deadline.

 Note that applications must adhere to HumBio's policy on the use of generative AI (such as ChatGPT or Bard)

 Honors thesis proposals (Part B) should include the following elements:

-- File name – Please save your proposal document using a file name that includes your last name and first initial.
+- File name – The proposal should be saved as a PDF and the file name should include the applicant's last name and first initial.

 - Goals and objectives – This section should briefly set the background and justification for the research, describe the general research approach, and state the questions to be answered.